eaobservatory/hedwig/README.rst

     If this entry is set, it configures the location to which errors and warnings from the web application will be written.

+  * *grace_period*

+    This specifies a time delay, in minutes, beyond the specified end of each call for proposals.
+Calls may be closed (by the poll process) after this delay.

 * **upload**

   In this section you can configure maximum file size upload limits (in MiB).